-(e) The county or municipality must designate the area that Bonds will be utilized in as a Recovery Zone and shall include the basis for the designation per ARRA section 1400U-1(B).
+(c) The county or municipality must designate the area that Bonds will be utilized in as a Recovery Zoneand shall include the basis for the designation per ARRA section 1400U-1(B).
 This requirement is demonstrated by a resolution approved by the county or municipality.